TheTrappist/Cluster-analysis/README.md

 while keeping the file open.
 This will transfer TrackMate's data to ImageJ tables.
 2.1g) With the tables open, run the macro included with this project named "Extract_two_radii_TrackMate.ijm".
-This Macro will use the centroids of the tracked spots and save inner and outer diameter intensities in a separate file.
+This macro will use the centroids of the tracked spots and save inner and outer diameter intensities in a separate file.
 Note that if you are dealing with very large or very small clusters, you may want to change the "inner_radius" and "outer_radius" settings of the ImageJ macro.
-    Alternatively, if analyzing unclustered protein diffusion:
+    Alternatively, if analyzing unclustered protein FRAP data:
 2.2a) Run the provided ImageJ macro, "Manual_FRAP_ROI.ijm".
 This macro allows the user to input the bleach radius and quickly identify bleached regions and corresponding local background regions by alternating mouse clicks.
 A left click